Anuradha118/online_examination_portal/README.md

 # Features
 1) User Management System -
-    - User can signup using email,gmail and facebook.
+    - User can signup using either with email or gmail or facebook.
     - User can signin to the system through email and password combination or using Gmail/Facebook.
     - Forgot password functionality should be there to reset password.
 2) User Testing management system -